 Keep powers and stories reasonable.
 While this rule mostly applies to metahuman / powered original characters, it also can apply to canons in certain situations.
 Yes, there’s some things in Marvel and DC both that stretch the realms of believability or raise Mary Sue / Gary Stu concerns, but please, try to keep it reasonable.
 Just because there is canonically a werewolf symbiote centaur with diabetes doesn’t mean there should be one.

 When it comes to face claims, any living celebrity over the age of 18 can be used, though certain celebrities are restricted due to having expressed discomfort with their images being used for roleplay.
+As a note, however, we do not allow politicians or porn stars for face claims, regardless of their age or living status.
 For canons, the most recent actor that played them is considered reserved for that canon, but you are entirely welcome to change the face claim to someone you feel more fitting.